junxit/us-congress-bills-113/metadata.md

 - 2014-11-17 — Mr. Issa moved to suspend the rules and pass the bill.
 - 2014-11-17 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H8005)
 - 2014-11-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H8005)
+- 2014-11-18 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.